peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Return Value:</b>

 A key/value pair.
-The key is the name of the header field, such as "From" or "Content-ID".
+The key is the name of the header field, such as "From" r "Content-ID".
 The value is the header field's value.

 <b>Exceptions:</b>

  * System.ArgumentException:
 The parameter <i>index</i>
 is 0 or at least as high as the number of header fields.

 ### GetHeaderArray

     public string[] GetHeaderArray(
         string name);

-Gets an array with the values of all header fields with the specified name, using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).
+Gets an array with the values of all header fields with the specified ame, using a basic case-insensitive comparison.
+(Two strings are equal in uch a comparison, if they match after converting the basic upper-case etters A to Z (U+0041 to U+005A) in both strings to lower case.).

 <b>Parameters:</b>